 Kathy Redd Director and Student Services Advisor kathy.redd@ucr.edu 951-827-5621 Oversees the operation of the Center and is the primary contact for the Entomology graduate program and Staff Support for TA appointments in the Life Sciences.
-Dawn Loyola Director and Student Services Advisor dawn.loyola@ucr.edu 951-827-4116 Is the primary contact for the Joint Doctoral Program in Evolutionary Biology (SDSU/UCR) graduate program.
-Antonio Knox Student Services Advisor Antonio.knox@ucr.edu (951) 827-5913 Is the primary contact for the Neuroscience , Biophysics , and Environmental Toxicology graduate programs.
-Katherine Van Horn Graduate Student Services Advisor mroman@ucr.edu (951) 827-4716 Is the primary contact for the Evolution , Ecology, and Organismal Biology Program graduate program.
-John Herring Graduate Student Services Advisor john.herring@ucr.edu 951-827-2441 Is the primary contact for the, Environmental Sciences, Genetics, Genomics and Bioinformatics and Geological Sciences Julio Sosa Graduate Student Services Advisor Julio.sosa@ucr.edu 951-827-7378 Is the primary contact for the Cell, Molecular, and Development Biology, and Biochemistry and Molecular Biology graduate programs.
-Laura McGeehan Graduate Student Services Advisor Laura.mcgeehan@ucr.edu 951-827-5688 is the primary contact for the Microbiology, Plant Biology and Plant Pathology graduate programs.
+Dawn Loyola Assistant Director and Student Services Advisor dawn.loyola@ucr.edu 951-827-4116 Is the primary contact for the Biochemistry and Molecular Biology and Environmental Toxicology graduate programs.
+Amy Ricks Assistant Director and Student Services Advisor amy.ricks@ucr.edu (951) 827-5913 Is the primary contact for the, Evolution, Ecology, and Organismal Biology and The Joint Doctoral Program in Evolutionary Biology (SDSU/UCR) graduate programs; she also oversees the Enrollment Management Center for CNAS (EMC2).
+Margarita Roman Graduate Student Services Advisor mroman@ucr.edu (951) 827-4716 Is the primary contact for the Neuroscience , Statistics , and Applied Statistics graduate programs.
+John Herring Graduate Student Services Advisor john.herring@ucr.edu 951-827-2441 Is the primary contact for the Mathematics, Environmental Science, and Geological Sciences graduate programs.
+Julio Sosa Graduate Student Services Advisor Julio.sosa@ucr.edu 951-827-7378 is the primary contact for the Cell, Molecular, and Development Biology and Genetics, Genomics and Bioinformatics graduate programs.
+Laura McGeehan Graduate Student Services Advisor Laura.mcgeehan@ucr.edu 951-827-5688 is the primary contact for the Microbiology , Plant Biology and Plant Pathology graduate programs.